shanebramble/marketing-agency/README.md

 # Code Refactor Starter Code

 ## Purpose
-A website that offers fitness training services.
+A marketing agency website that includes HTML semantics to aid in accessibility .

 ### Built With
 * HTML